 Perhaps one of the sources of confusion concerning traditional LDS views of Universal Apostasy stems from LDS and biblical scriptures regarding the Universal Apostasy and restoration of Israel.
 Readers have confused scriptures which speak of the imminent apostasy and restoration of Israel— wrongly supposing these references to Israel include the whole earth.
-Abrahamic religions (including Mormonism specifically) are meant to be symbols of the manner God interacts with the earth, so its easy to see how the language could sometimes be confusing.
+Abrahamic religions (including Mormonism specifically) are refereed to in scripture as symbols or shadows of the manner God interacts with the earth, so its easy to see how the language could sometimes be confusing.
 Scriptures like Romans 11:25 show clearly that the early Apostles (or at least Paul) clearly understood that the Gospel and priesthood were to be taken from the Jews and given to the Gentiles for an entire dispensation (nearly 2000 years in this case).
-And that after the fulness (or end-times) of that Gentile dispensation it would then be returned to Israel. [note? see also, Hosea 6:2, Ezek 37, Mark 11:12–25)
+And that after the fulness (or end-times) of that Gentile dispensation it would then be returned to Israel. [note?] (see also, Hosea 6:2, Ezek 37, Mark 11:12–25)

 For I would not, brethren, that ye should be ignorant of this mystery, lest ye should be wise in your own conceits; that blindness in part is happened to Israel, until the fulness of the Gentiles be come in.
 (Romans 11:25)